Gary Coleman: Legacy

 Following his death in 2010, the casts of the off-Broadway production of Avenue Q in New York City and the Avenue Q National Tour in Dallas dedicated their performances to his memory, and the actors playing the part of Coleman paid tribute to him from the stage at the performances' conclusions.
 The Coleman character remained in the show after modifications were made to relevant dialogue.
 Randy Kester—Coleman's attorney—told Dallas News in 2010, "The world's going to be a little less happy place without Gary.
 For being a small guy, he sure had a big impact on the world."
+Coleman appeared in 2011 in the intro to the game Postal III and in 2015 in the expansion pack for Postal 2 - Paradise Lost.

 In the 2021 Diff'rent Strokes special, actor Kevin Hart played Coleman's signature character of Arnold Jackson.
+A documentary about Coleman's life, Gary, was released on the streaming service Peacock on August 29, 2024.

-Works and accolades
+Works and awards

-Throughout his career, Coleman had garnered over sixty acting credits, and over eighty television appearances.
-For playing the role of Arnold Jackson in the sitcom Diff'rent Strokes (1978–1986), he received several accolades, which include two Young Artist Awards and three People's Choice Awards; the latter being a consecutive three wins for Favorite Young TV Performer from 1980 to 1983; and nominations for two TV Land Awards.
+Throughout his career, Coleman had garnered over sixty acting credits and over eighty television appearances.
+For playing the role of Arnold Jackson in the sitcom Diff'rent Strokes (1978–1986), he received several accolades, which include two Young Artist Awards and three People's Choice Awards—the latter being a consecutive three wins for Favorite Young TV Performer from 1980 to 1983—and nominations for two TV Land Awards.